CIRCL/compliance/csirt-tooling-best-practices/index.md

 ## Contact and Collaboration

 If you have any question or suggestion about this topic, feel free to [contact us](https://www.circl.lu/contact/).
+This document is a collaborative effort where external [contributors can propose changes and improvement](https://github.com/CIRCL/compliance/blob/master/csirt-tooling-best-practices/index.md) to the document.